 We are unable to create this collection without mentioning Melissa Harrison who is a novelist and nature writer, podcaster and children’s author.
 Her most recent novel, All Among the Barley, was the UK winner of the European Union Prize for Literature.
 It was a Waterstones Paperback of the Year and a Book of the Year in the Observer, the New Statesman and the Irish Times.
 And we could include almost all of Melissa's books here.
 They are a joy to behold, and celebrate nature in all its forms, of particular relevance to this collection at this critical time of transformation is Autumn - an anthology for the changing seasons.

-If we're talking about new books with an autumnal feel, do check out Daniel Mason's North Woods.
+Do check out Daniel Mason's North Woods.
 It's the story of a single house deep in the woods of New England, and it's destined for big things.
-The grand master of gripping fiction is back as International No.1 bestseller Ken Follett returns to Kingsbridge with a sweeping tale of revolution set in 1792 and a cast of unforgettable characters.
-The Armour of Light is epic.
 The Book of Fire by Christy Lefteri is another absolute star.
 Blazing with a family’s impulse to survive and rise from the ashes of destruction, this remarkable Greece-set novel is intimate, epic, and exhilaratingly absorbing.
 And Yours from The Tower by Sally Nicholls is a brilliant read for teenagers onwards.
 It explores the hopes, struggles and first loves of three friends at the end of the 19th century, who have left boarding school for very different lives.

 And, even though they're not particularly autumnal, we've included these brilliant reads that are hitting the stores near you this Autumn.
-All are from names we love and are sure to hit the bestseller lists.
+All are from names we love and are sure to hit the bestseller lists if they haven't already.

-If Halloween is more your thing as the Autumn nears and closes in, check out our Halloween reading recommendations: 50 books to keep you up past the witching hour.
+If Halloween is more your thing as Autumn closes in, check out our Halloween reading recommendations: 50 books to keep you up past the witching hour.